MaginnGroup/Cassandra/Documentation/source/guides/input_files.rst

 * ``nmols``: Number of molecules of each species
 * ``density``: Density of each species in Å\ :sup:`3`
 * ``mass_density``: Density of the system in kg/m\ :sup:`3`
+* ``energy_HMA``: Energy of the system measured with HMA
+* ``pressure_HMA``: Pressure of the system measured with HMA, in bar.
+The harmonic pressure must be provided as a second argument on this line.

 For example, if you would like total energy, volume and pressure of a one box system to be written, you may specify the following: